Case Conversion for Developers: camelCase, snake_case, and Beyond

 When casing changes break systems

-Casing impacts serialization and API contracts.
-If a client expects user_id and you senduserId, the value becomes undefined.
-Treat casing changes as breaking changes and update schemas and tests.
+Casing matters for serialization and API contracts.
+If a client expects user_id and you send userId, the value comes back undefined.
+Treat casing changes like any other breaking change: update your schemas and tests at the same time.

 Safe conversion workflow

-- Inventory keys and field names in your codebase.
+- Inventory every key and field name in your codebase.

 Practical examples

-Use snake_case for database columns like order_total, andcamelCase for frontend fields like orderTotal.
-For URL paths, usekebab-case to improve readability.
+Use snake_case for database columns like order_total, and camelCase for frontend fields like orderTotal.
+For URL paths, stick with kebab-case since it's easier to read.

 Try These Free Tools